kesterling/FGDT-simulator/README.md

 - "coverage_test.py" is the LLM coder to implement the coverage validation test
 - "round1_frequencies.py" runs stage 1 only, so just outputs normal survey responses
 - "baseline_similarities.py" creates random sentences on a topic to establish a baseline cosine similarity distribution

+## Required Python packages

+The following packages are required in order to run the scripts in this repository.

+- os
+- sys
+- json
+- pandas
+- numpy
+- hashlib
+- ast
+- SentenceTransformer from sentence_transformers
+- util from sentence_transformers
+- cosine_similarity from sklearn.metrics.pairwise
+- genai from google
+- types from google.genai
+- Groq from groq
+- load_dataset from datasets

+Not every package is required for every script.
+If you want to minimize installations, you can examine the packages that are loaded in the script you wish to run.
+If you have any issues running this repository, please email Kevin Esterling <kevin.esterling@ucr.edu>

 ## References